-A number of optional extra programmes/activities may be offered by your National Escort/Local Guide whilst on tour, time permitting.
-These can range from RMB 100-400 (£10-£40) per person and involve experiences such as a rickshaw ride through the Hutong District in Beijing or a ride on the Maglev Train in Shanghai.
-If your tour visits the Chengdu Panda Reserve, it may be possible to hold a panda for a significent extra cost (payable locally).
+A number of optional extra excursions/activities may be offered by your National Escort/Local Guide whilst on tour, time permitting.
+These can range from RMB100-RMB600 (£10-£60) per person and involve experiences such as Kung Fu show in Beijing or a ride on the Maglev Train in Shanghai.
 Please feel free to ask your National Escort/Local Guide about any optional touring they may be planning over the next few days and the approximate cost so you can ensure you have the appropriate funds.
 All the optional extras must be paid for in local currency.

 Our philosophy is that these optional extras are only offered when there is sufficient time available, and they should never compromise the standard sightseeing.
 It is for this reason that it is difficult to pre-plan the optional extras because they depend on the time available.